Nonlinear Traces: Introduction

-The vital link between the abstract geometric formalism of this paper and applications is provided by the work of Gaitsgory and Rozenblyum, in part in collaborations with Drinfeld and Francis \cite{indcoh,1affine, koszul, finiteness, crystals, nickbook}, as summarized in Theorem \ref{sheaf theorem}.

 Our primary motivation is the development of foundations for ``homotopical harmonic analysis'' of group actions on categories, aimed at decomposing derived categories of sheaves (rather than classical function spaces) under the actions of natural operators.
 This undertaking follows the groundbreaking path of Beilinson-Drinfeld within the geometric Langlands program and is consonant with general themes in geometric representation theory.
 The pursuit of a geometric analogue of the Arthur-Selberg trace formula by Frenkel and Ng\^o~\cite{FN} has also been a source of inspiration and applications.
-The work of To\"en and Vezzosi~\cite{TV} on higher Chern characters of sheaves of categories has also profoundly influenced our thinking.

 \begin{remark} A companion paper~\cite{secondary} presents an alternative approach to Atiyah-Bott-Lefschetz formulas (and in particular a conjecture of Frenkel-Ng\^o) as a special case of the ``secondary trace formula" identifying trace invariants associated to two commuting endomorphisms of a sufficiently dualizable object.
 This is also applied to establish the symmetry of the 2-class functions on a group constructed as the 2-characters of categorical representations. \end{remark}